HetPatel07/flutter-quizzler/README.md

 # quizzler

-A basic Flutter application that ask you few questions and u have to give its ans in boolean.
+A basic Flutter application that ask you few questions and checks ur answer is it true or false.